 Lastly, this is a hard few months for our changing hormones.
-Our dogs react to our every emotion, so when we are tired, crying (for a reason we couldn’t explain!), overwhelmed and edgy, our dogs are sensing these constant changes.
-If possible, hire a dog walker, have a family member take the dog out for exercise, anything you can to provide outlets for your dog to help him/her through this time.
-Pretty soon you will be itching to get the dog out on stroller walks with your little one!
+Dogs are in tune with every emotion; when we are tired, crying (for a reason we couldn’t explain), and overwhelmed, our dogs are sensing these constant changes.
+If possible, hire a dog walker, have a family member take the dog out for exercise, and provide outlets for your dog to help him/her through this time.
+Soon, you will be itching to get the dog out on stroller walks with your little one.

-From my family to yours!
+From my family to yours,